RockeyWereWolf/ExamTask/README.md

 - "Username": "Admin"
 - "Password": "Admin123%"

-You can check how application by logging in with this account and then creating students, teachers, exams etc.
+You can check how application by login in with this account and then creating students, teachers, exams etc.

 ## It is the first my MVC app created with Repository Pattern